-Cholesterol is a waxy substance that’s found in the fats (lipids) in your blood.
-While your body needs cholesterol to continue building healthy cells, having high cholesterol can increase your risk of heart disease.
+Cholesterol is a waxy substance found in your blood’s fats (lipids).
+While cholesterol is essential to continue building healthy cells, having high cholesterol can pose several health problems, including an increased risk of heart disease.

 When you have high cholesterol, you may develop fatty deposits in your blood vessels.
-Eventually, these deposits make it difficult for enough blood to flow through your arteries.
+Eventually, these deposits become thick enough, making it difficult for enough blood to flow through your arteries.
 Your heart may not get as much oxygen-rich blood as it needs, which increases the risk of a heart attack.
 Decreased blood flow to your brain can cause a stroke.

-These emergencies typically don’t occur until high cholesterol leads to the formation of plaque in your arteries.
+These emergencies typically don’t occur until high cholesterol leads to plaque formation (cholesterol buildup) in your arteries.
 Plaque from high cholesterol can narrow arteries so less blood can pass through.
 The formation of plaque changes the makeup of your arterial lining.
-This could lead to serious complications.
+This change could lead to serious complications.

-Your doctor may also suggest you have your cholesterol checked more frequently if you have a family history of high cholesterol.
+Your doctor may also suggest you check your cholesterol more frequently if you have a family history of high cholesterol.
 Or if you demonstrate the following risk factors:

-If left untreated, high cholesterol can cause plaque to build up in your arteries.
+High cholesterol can cause plaque to build up in your arteries if left untreated.
 Over time, this plaque can narrow your arteries.
 This condition is known as atherosclerosis.

 Atherosclerosis is a serious condition.
 It can limit the flow of blood through your arteries.
 It also raises your risk of developing dangerous blood clots.